surbhit21/AMPA-dynamics/README.md

 1. https://github.com/surbhit21/AMPA-dynamics
 2. https://github.com/surbhit21/mRNA_analysis.

-To reproduce the figures, please do the following
+In order to run the code, you can download or clone this repository, typical installation time is a few minutes (depending on internet speed).
-(in case you do not see the figure listed below, please check the second repository)
+To reproduce the figures, open the repository in terminal and do the following (in case you do not see the figure listed below, please check the second repository):

 For Figs 2 B and C, S4
 ```python